williamclot/character_creator/UPDATES.md

     - Clear up the code (maybe slice the categories into react components)
     - Add the UI for stand selection + threejs implementation
     - Add a mention of the author in the UI

+**10/08/18**:

+- Corrected the STL Exporter Size
+- Corrected a few problems with the pose implementation
+- Added the export STL name to the "give it a name" value
+- TODO next week:
+    - I still have to clean up the code
+    - Add option to change stand and size
+    - Copyright + link to MMF
+    - Add library items with Antoine & Loïc